 A 2007 study found that Japanese women consuming soy products have a reduced risk of developing endometriosis.

 Dr. Andrew Weil, a well-respected medical blogger, suggests eating soy-based products due to their health benefits; however, discourages the use of concentrated soy isoflavone supplements and “designer foods” containing soy isoflavones.
-You can read his article here.

 The question of the Hour

 What will you do…for you; for your Endometriosis?
 The one thing I will say to influence your decision : talk to your physician or nutritionist before deciding…